 - Take a Breathing Break

-Take a minute for yourself and just focus on your breathing without thinking about anything else.
+Take a minute and focus on your breathing without thinking about anything else.
 It’ll help you calm down and relax.

 - Re-Frame the Situation

-Hold on before you react to a certain situation and try to look at it from a different perspective by considering the bigger picture.
+Hold on before you react to a particular situation and try to look at it frIt’lldifferent perspective by considering the bigger picture.
 Things might not be as bad as you think.

 - Make Peace with the Situation

-Some things in life will always be out of your control.
-The only thing we can do is push forward and find ways to deal with things in a better manner.
+Some things in life will always be out of your control, and we can only push forward and find ways to deal with something better.

 - Distract Yourself

-Just how you can be more patient by making peace with your current predicament as mentioned above, you could try distracting yourself from the current situation if you’re feeling impatient.
-If you’re stuck in traffic, put on your favorite tune or a podcast and make the most of your time.
-You may also observe other kinds of vehicles around you, the scenery, the sky, billboards or anything you like.
+Just as you can be more patient by making peace with your current predicament, as mentioned above, you could try distracting yourself from the current situation if you’re feeling impatient.
+If stuck in traffic, put on your favourite tune or a podcast and make the most of your time.
+You may also observe other vyou’res around you, the sceneyou’ree sky, billboards or anything you like.
 The goal is to try to distract yourself from what is causing you to be impatient in the first place.

-Remember a little bit of patience can help keep a lot of physical & mental ailments at bay.
+Remember, a little patience can help keep a lot of physical & mental ailments at bay.